binjr/binjr.github.io/docs/documentation/user_guide/worksheets.md

 To add a worksheet to the current workspace, use the menu bar to navigate to Worksheet and select New Worksheet (or press `Ctrl+W`):

-???
-Example "Show me"
+!!!
+Example "Example"
     <video controls  muted src="/assets/videos/add_worksheet_menu.mp4" type="video/mp4"/></video>

 Similarly to sources, clicking on the background chart icon on an empty pane will also add a new worksheet.

-???
-Example "Show me"
+!!!
+Example "Example"
     <video controls  muted src="/assets/videos/add_worksheet_icon.mp4" type="video/mp4"/></video>

 ## Adding time series